symbuzzer/etk_tool/README.md

 ## How to install?
 - Download [latest etk-tool](https://github.com/symbuzzer/etk_tool/releases/latest/download/etk_tool.pygame)
-- Copy etk_tool.pygame to ROMS/PYGAME folder as a game room
+- Copy etk_tool.pygame to ROMS/PYGAME folder as a game rom
 - From Knulli, refresh gamelist and run etk-tool from PYGAME collection

 ## Why hasn't it any version number and changelog?